AmeyRathod05/AmeyRathod05/README.md

 - 👋 Hi, I’m @AmeyRathod05
 - 👀 I’m interested in Web and Application Development
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on FrontEnd Projects
+- 💞️ I’m looking to collaborate on Software Development Projects
 - 📫 How to reach me
 - linkedin - https://www.linkedin.com/in/amey-rathod-10aa92173/